looplex-osi/browser/README.md

 # About

-`@looplex/common` plays an important role in our platform engineering mission.
-It's useful at both browser and server environments.
-Rest assured knowing that it is embedded on the runtime you are using.
+`@looplex/browser` plays an important role in our platform engineering mission.
+It's useful at browser environments.

 # Features